 It likes high altitudes, and, typically it is found at the tree line of mountains.
 Harsh conditions at these elevations often mean it is dwarfed and bedraggled in appearance.

-In a more sheltered setting, the tree can grow to a height of sixty feet.
+In a more sheltered setting, the tree can grow to a height of 60 feet.

 If you have ever visited London, you will have seen huge numbers of London Plane Trees (Platanus x acerifolia).
 This huge tree is a favorite ornamental and shade tree found in thousands of streets and parks.
-Partly it is admired for its bark, partly for its resilience in coping with an urban environment.
+It is partly admired for its bark and partly for its resilience in coping with an urban environment.